 AES As defined in FIPS PUB 197 with 128, 192, or 256 bit keys.
-ALS AES will support the following modes: ECB, CBC, CTR As defined in FIPS 186-2, Appendix 3.1 with Change Notice 1 for DRNG generation of all cryptographic keys and random numbers used by the user application.
+ALS AES will support the following modes : ECB, CBC, CTR As defined in FIPS 186-2, Appendix 3.1 with Change Notice 1 for DRNG generation of all cryptographic keys and random numbers used by the user application.
 As defined in FIPS PUB 198 for performing the power-up software HMAC integrity test, and generating MAC values.
 HMAC will support the following hash algorithms: SHA-1, SHA-256 RSA will support the following schemes: As defined in RSAES OAEP / RSAES PKCS1v1.5 for encryption/decryption.
 This functionality is only supported for key wrapping as a commercially available key establishment technique allowed under FIPS 140-2 Annex D. Encryption of RSA bulk data is not supported.
 If the operator forces the module to 10371 encrypt non-key data, this Security Policy is violated.
-The key establishment methodology provides between 80 and 150 bits of encryption strength. - As defined in DCACCA DIVCC1-1 5 / DCACCA DCC for digital As defined in RSASSA PKCS1v1.5 / RSASSA PSS for digital signstyne generation / varification signature generation/verification.
+The key establishment methodology provides between 80 and 150 bits of encryption strength. - As defined in DCACCA DIVCC1-1 5 / DCACCA DCC for digital As defined in RSASSA PKCS1v1.5 / RSASSA PSS for digital signature generation/verification.
 SHS As defined in FIPS PUB 180-2 for generating message digests with 160 or 256 bit lengths.
 (SHA-1, SHA-256) Secret Sharing Scheme is used for split-knowledge procedures.
 Encryption of bulk data is not supported.
 If the operator forces the module SSS to split non-key data, this Security Policy is violated.
 SSS will support the following schemes: (k, n) threshold scheme, (k, L, n) threshold scheme

-The C4CS Lite and CSL cryptographic modules may be configured for FIPS mode by making function calls associated with the algorithms listed above.
-If any of the Non-Approved algorithms are accessed, the modules will immediately switch to non-FIPS mode, and violate this Security Policy.
+The C4CS Lite and CSL cryptographic modules will operate in FIPS mode as long as a function call associated with the algorithms above are being made.
+If any of the Non-approved algorithms are accesses the modules will automatically switch to non-FIPS approved mode and violate this security policy.
 Note that the modules will not indicate if the module is operating in a FIPS approved mode or not.